martonroux/epitech-nanotekspice/README.md

 - The name of the NTS file HAS to be of this format: ``[circuit_name].nts``
 - The NTS file HAS to be placed in the ``/circuits`` folder at the root of the repo.

+You can find other examples in the ``/circuits`` folder.

+### Launching the program

+Now comes the fun part.
+Launch the program using
+``mkdir build && cd build && cmake .. && cmake --build .``
+``./nanotekspice [file.nts]``

+An example of nts file is given in the ``/assets`` folder.
+If you compile like the example given just above, you shouldn't have any
+problem with the ``/circuits`` folder being at the root of the repo.
+However,
+if you do, you can just copy it to the folder where the executable is.

+#### Runtime Commands

+During runtime, you will have several commands to use the program.
+Here is a
+list:
+- ``display``
+- ``simulate``
+- ``[input]=[val]``
+- ``loop``
+- ``debug``

+#### Display

+The ``display`` command is used to display IO component values at the current
+state.

+#### Simulate

+The ``simulate`` command will simulate a 'tick' on the circuit.
+Basically, it
+will pass through the values that you modified earlier.
+Clocks have a special behavior when simulate is called.
+If the user set the
+clock's value to 0 or 1, the simulate command will change it to 1 or 0 each
+time it is called.
+If its value is Undefined, it stays so.

+#### Input Value Setting

+You can set input components values with the ``[input]=[val]`` command.
+Values
+can be either 0, 1, or U (Undefined). ``[input]`` is the name of the input
+component that you want to modify.
+They can be of types:
+- input
+- clock

+#### Loop

+The Loop command will run ``simulate > display > simulate > display ...`` over
+and over until you stop it with ctrl+D or ctrl+C.

+#### Debug

+This command displays input pin values of nested circuits.
+So for example, if
+your circuit has a nand circuit nested inside, then the debug command will show
+the value that is stored in each input pin of the nand component.
+This command
+works recursively on all nested circuits.

+### And now, just have fun!

+There isn't much more to explain.
+There are lots of available components in
+the ``/circuits`` folder.
+Feel free to use them and add more!